sandhyashevatre/capstone-project/README.md

 Security measures will be implemented, including:

-Authentication: Users will be required to authenticate themselves before accessing the system.
+-Authentication: Users will be required to authenticate themselves before accessing the system.

-Authorization: Authorization mechanisms will control user access based on defined roles and permissions.
+-Authorization: Authorization mechanisms will control user access based on defined roles and permissions.

-Data Encryption: Sensitive data transmission will be encrypted to protect against unauthorized access.
+-Data Encryption: Sensitive data transmission will be encrypted to protect against unauthorized access.

 **9. Testing**